Personal Project (2023)

 Upcoming collaborations

-Research
+03. Research Strategy

 I conducted online surveys and user interviews from gaming content creators to understand their motives and process in finding other creators to collaborate with.